BranchMetrics/ArcticTiger-SendGrid/readme.md

 Any use of the visual editor in SendGrid will break the template and prevent Branch links from working.
 To edit the template it is necessary to do the following:

-1 - Update the sendgrid.html template
+# - Update the sendgrid.html template
-I store the Default Template in a GitHub repository, where you can update it and preview it.

 To edit: https://github.com/BranchMetrics/ArcticTiger-SendGrid/blob/master/sendgrid.html

 To preview changes: https://branchmetrics.github.io/ArcticTiger-SendGrid/sendgrid.html

-2 - Update the SendGrid Default Template
+# - Update the SendGrid Default Template

 In the SendGrid dashboard:
 Templates > Transactional